Home Science Organic Chemistry Phenol

 Production Process

 It can be first extracted from coal tar.
 It is the oldest method for the extraction of phenol.
-But such type of extraction is now insufficient to give the required amount of phenol for the industry.
+However, such a type of extraction is now insufficient to give the required amount of phenol for the industry.
 Therefore, we prepared it synthetically.

-The cumene phenol process is the most important process for the production of phenol.
+The cumene process is the most important process for the production of C2H5OH.
 It is carried out by the oxidation of cumene to its hydroperoxide.
 It is decomposed by acid to form phenol and acetone.
-Both the products have commercial importance.
+Both products have commercial importance.

 Cumene process for production